Updated: Oct 18, 2022

-Break fast.
+Breakfast.
 It is the first meal of the day, the one to break the previous night’s fasting period.

-There are so many reasons why it’s good to add tahini to your morning meal.
-Tahini is packed with numerous vitamins and minerals, it contains a high level of protein and calcium, and it’s a source of iron.
+Why add tahini to your first meal of the day? well, there are many good reasons for that.
+Tahini is packed with numerous vitamins and minerals, contains a high level of protein and calcium, and it’s a source of iron.
 It’s a great starter for the day.